Naomi Heaton: Founding London Central Portfolio and the LCP group of companies

-Establishing The Portfolio Club and The Other House

-Naomi established LCP Hospitality Holdings in 2019 to enter a joint venture with APG, the largest pension provider in the Netherlands with €587 billion in assets under management (May 2021).
-APG is an active investor in the hotel sector.
-It has invested in the citizenM hotels and has recently increased its investment in a number of leading European hotels.

-The resulting joint venture partnership, The Portfolio Club (TPC), is developing a lifestyle brand known as The Other House, establishing a new sector of ‘Residents Clubs’ offering flexible stay accommodation with access to hotel style services on demand through a bespoke app.

-To date The Portfolio Club has acquired two assets.
-The first acquisition in December 2019 was a hotel known as Harrington Hall in South Kensington.
-The second acquisition in October 2020 was The Wellington Block in Covent Garden, acquired from Capco Holdings for £76.5m.

-The Other House showcases the best in British design, utilising green technologies, focussing on sustainability and positive social and environmental impact.

 Other activities

 Naomi is considered a property investment expert and has appeared on international media including BBC Radio 4's Today Programme, BBC Radio 5 Live, Sky News and Reuters.
 In 2017 she was named as one of London's top 50 CEOs by Citywealth, as London's top buying agent by Spear's, and as one of Debrett's people of today.
-She regularly speaks at real estate and finance conferences and since the launch of The Other House, hospitality events including Hotel Designs Live and Hospitality Leadership Design Conference.
+She regularly speaks at real estate and Islamic finance conferences.

-Naomi is married to Jonathan Waxman, Professor of Oncology at Imperial College, founder and lifetime president of Prostate Cancer, the UK’s largest male healthcare charity, and author of around 400 scientific research papers and chapters, 11 books on cancer, a law book, a novel and two collections of short stories.
-Their home, a Nash stucco terrace near Regent's Park, has been featured in the London Evening Standard, Homes & Antiques Magazine, and The London Magazine; Naomi’s interiors expertise has also appeared in the London Evening Standard.
+As of 2018 Naomi lives in London with her husband Jonathan Waxman, professor of oncology at Imperial College and founder and lifetime president of Prostate Cancer UK.
+Her home, a Nash stucco terrace near Regent's Park, has been featured in the London Evening Standard, Homes & Antiques Magazine, and The London Magazine; her interiors expertise has also appeared in the London Evening Standard.